STEM Attributes

 These are attributes that children and young people may already have.
 Focussing on attributes that children and young people have, or can develop, helps to build a bridge between their self-concept of themselves, and their concept of scientists and others who work in STEM.
 By discussing science topics and STEM careers in terms of these attributes, we are encouraging children and young people to see themselves as having the skills to work in STEM.

-Collaborative people work together with others.
+Collaborative people work well with others.

 Communicators are good at sharing information and ideas with other people.